Depth Preservation and Close-Field Transfer in the Local Langlands Correspondence: Introduction

 \end{theoremA} In particular, by allowing real \(r\) instead of integers, our result extends a key aspect of the main results of Chai-Yu \cite{ChaiYu2001} and Ganapathy \cite{ganapathy2019} and which is also sufficient for most harmonic analysis applications.

-After extending the Cartan decomposition to arbitrary parahorics (see Theorem \ref{thm:D} below), by following the method in \cite{ganapathy2019}, we obtain (Theorem \ref{thm:deligne-kazhdan-Hecke-isomorphism}), \paragraph{Close field Hecke algebra isomorphisms} \begin{theoremA}[Kazhdan Hecke-algebra isomorphism] Fix $m\in \mathbb{Q}_{\geq0}$.
-There is an integer $\ell(m)\!\gg\!0$ depending only on $(G,x,m)$ such that, whenever $F$ and $F'$ are $\ell$-close with $\ell\ge\ell(m)$, the assignment coming from Theorem~\ref{thm:C} induces an algebra isomorphism
+\paragraph{Close field Hecke algebra isomorphisms.} After extending the Cartan decomposition to arbitrary parahorics (see Theorem~\ref{thm:D} below), and following the method of \cite{ganapathy2019}, we obtain a parahoric-level close-fields Hecke algebra isomorphism (proved in Appendix~\ref{app:kazhdan}, Theorem~\ref{thm:deligne-kazhdan-Hecke-isomorphism}): for each $m\in\Q_{\ge 0}$ there exists $\ell(m)\gg 0$ (depending only on $(G,x,m)$) such that, whenever $F$ and $F'$ are $\ell$-close with $\ell\ge \ell(m)$, the assignment coming from Theorem~\ref{thm:C} yields an algebra isomorphism